How to Hang Oars On a Wall in 4 Steps

 Then, with a little math we can find the diameter and then the hook width.

 Step 2: Research Hooks Online to Find Some that Will Fit

 Now that you’re armed with your measurements, you can venture into the world of hooks and hangers online.

 I’m consistently amazed at the variety of ways people have come up with to keep things off the ground.

 Make sure they come with screws and that they’re the correct size and length.

 You don’t want to have to run around to five hardware stores trying to find the right fasteners.

 I’ve been custom making oar hooks one at a time for a few years now (All Screws Included).

 All mounting hardware is included and they ship directly to your door.

-See Brown County Forge’s Oar Hooks (Click for Current Stock)
+See Brown County Forge’s Oar Hooks (Click for Current Sale)